Diving in Bali

 To the east of the island lies the Lombok Strait, the first deep water trench directly to the east of the Asian continental shelf.
 Through this channel flows the greatest volume of tidal water on earth.
 This Pacific Ocean can create some powerful currents and rollercoaster rides that characterise some of the dive sites.
 It also means regular visits from large and unusual pelagic fish like the incredible mola mola, or sunfish.
 The strong currents can also clean the water and create fantastic visibility.

 There is something for everyone; allow yourself to be surprised for you never really know just what you might see in this ever-changing underwater kingdom.
-Experienced divers will enjoy the thrill of the currents around Nusa Penida, beginners will love the simplicity of the sites in Amed and Padang Bai, and photographers will flock to the muck diving sites of Tulamben.
+Experienced divers will enjoy the thrill of the currents around Nusa Penida, beginners will love the simplicity of the locations in Amed and Padang Bai, and photographers will flock to the muck diving sites of Tulamben.

 Dive Site Descriptions